jadidicfd/mjPassiveScalarPimpleFoam/README.md

 The procedure of using all the codes together has been demonstrated in the “mjPassiveScalarPimpleFoam.png”

-Papers #1, #2 and #3 show some results obtained from the codes.
+Papers#1, #2 and #3 in the publication folder show some results obtained from the codes.